JaGeo/LobsterPy/docs/source/commandlineinterface.rst

    back to the BondValence analysis from pymatgen.
 Please be aware that LobsterPy can only analyze bonds that have been included in the initial Lobster computation.
 Below is an example and sample output using this command.
-You can also obtain label resolved plot using ``lobsterpy automatic-plot-ia --allbonds --label-resolved`` option
+You can also obtain a label resolved plot using ``lobsterpy automatic-plot-ia --allbonds --label-resolved`` option

 .. raw:: html